forcedotcom/cli/releasenotes/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* NEW: Get verbose CLI version information in JSON format with just a single command.
-Use the new `--json` and `--verbose` parameters of `sfdx version`.
-It's now a smidgen easier to gather your environment details for us when you report an issue:
+* NEW: Get detailed CLI version information in JSON format with just a single command.
+Use the new `--json` parameter of `sfdx version` to get JSON output.
+Use the new `--verbose` parameter to get detailed information, such as the full list of installed plug-ins.
+Use them together to easily gather your environment details for us when you report an issue:

 	`sfdx version --json --verbose`

+* NEW: Authorize an org using an existing Salesforce access token with the new `auth:accesstoken:store` command.
+You're required to use the `--instanceurl` parameter to specify the instance that hosts your org.
+By default, the command runs interactively and asks you for the access token.
+If you've previously authorized the org, the command prompts whether you want to overwrite the local authentication file.
+Specify the `--noprompt` parameter to not be prompted about this overwrite.

+     To use the command in a CI/CD script, set the new SFDX_ACCESS_TOKEN environment variable to the access token.
+Then run the command with the `--noprompt` parameter.
+For example, if your access token is `00D1234!XYZ` (usually much longer!):

+    ```bash
+    export SFDX_ACCESS_TOKEN='00D1234!XYZ'
+    sfdx auth:accesstoken:store --instanceurl https://mycompany.my.salesforce.com --noprompt
+    ```

 ## 7.107.0 (June 24, 2021)